 In the image above I am loading on paint being careful to match my values.
 I do a lot of squinting my eyes as I look at my reference while I lay down the paint.
 This helps me to see the values more clearly and keeps my brain for wanting to capture details which slows me down.

 Maintaining a level of abstraction in the brushwork helps to keep the work looking like a painting up close rather than a photograph.
 Above I’ve started to blend a bit on the lid being careful not to get carried away with perfection.

 Tip 7 For Painting A Silver Object – Backgrounds & Shadows

-In the images above and below, I’ve started placing in the background colors and shadows around the base.
-Finally the teapot is no longer floating in space!
+In the images above and below, I’ve started colors and shadows in the background around the base.
+Finally, the teapot is no longer floating in space!
 With shadows, take the time to color match and paint what you see not what you think you see.
 Shadows can be very graphic or very subtle.
 In this instance, the cast shadow is very subtle.

 I didn’t stray from the background color as this was a study.
 If I did decide to change the background, a color close to black would be the way to go but new challenges would arise on the dark edges of the pot.
 If you set up a still life for painting silver objects, make sure you have a background you are happy with and paint what you see.
 This will eliminate a lot of headaches!

 Tip 8 For Painting Silver – Maintain Abstraction In Your Brushstrokes

 I mentioned this point briefly above, but it was hard to see the brushstrokes in the screenshot.
 The image below is blown up so you can see just how messy my brushstrokes are.
 If you are painting on canvas, you will need to get up periodically, step back from the easel so you can see how your painting is coming together from a distance.